dmotz/commune.js/README.md

 I will appear before the above does.
 I probably will too, depending on how fast your CPU is.
 ```

+With Commune.js, we could proceed with our work in the main thread without waiting to loop 100 million times.

 ### How It Works